Kizaki

 • the source of truth for future migrations and deploys

-Why The Schema Matters So Much
+Why The Schema Matters

 When To Use Kizaki

-Kizaki is a strong fit when you want:
+Kizaki fits when you want:

 • a typed backend without hand-writing CRUD layers